 - Recognising how sleep affects health and daily functioning.
-Sleep deprivation is endemic in western societies health implications include mood disturbance, accidents / injuries, increased insulin resistance, and neuroendocrine disturbance. - Diagnosing, investigating, and managing individuals with sleep disorders.
-Patients with sleep disorders undergo special assessments which include a combination of clinical evaluation and sleep monitoring, and the subsequent application of treatment modalities using various interventions, including medications, medical devices, surgical procedures, education, and behavioural techniques. - Honing expertise in sleep monitoring and physiological assessment of sleep and sleep disorders.
+Sleep is a key component of normal and neurocognitive development in infants, children, and adolescents.
+It plays an important role by impacting other systems during pivotal stages of development throughout childhood.
+Sleep deprivation is endemic in western societies; health implications include mood disturbance, negative neurocognitive correlates, cardiovascular morbidity / hypertension, accidents / injuries, increased insulin resistance, and other neuroendocrine disturbance. - Diagnosing, investigating, and managing individuals with sleep disorders.
+The International Classification of Sleep Disorders (ICSD-3) includes seven major categories of sleep disorders.
+Patients with sleep disorders undergo special assessments which include a combination of clinical evaluation and sleep monitoring, and the subsequent application of treatment modalities using various interventions, including medications, medical devices, surgical procedures, education, and behavioural techniques.
+Sleep disorders can also form a part of other system disorders or genetic / developmental syndromes; assessment, investigation, and treatment of these conditions will also include management of sleep disorders in these children.